Russians in Israel: Subbotniks

 In 2004, the Sephardic Chief Rabbi of Israel Shlomo Amar ruled the Subbotniks were not defined as Jewish and would have to undergo an Orthodox conversion.
 The Interior Ministry classified the Subbotniks as a Christian sect and ineligible for aliyah to Israel, because no one knew if their ancestors had formally converted to Judaism (and there is much historic evidence that they did not).
 However, this ruling was abolished in 2014, with Subbotniks allowed to retain their Jewish status in Israel, with an attempt by the Interior Ministry to allow remaining Subbotnik families to immigrate to Israel.

 Society

 The Russian people within Israel have citizen status and are involved in the country's economy and society on all levels.
 Among the notable members of the community are social media star Anna Zak; actress and former MK Anastassia Michaeli; Footballer Alexander Uvarov who was naturalized in 2004; Actor Kirill Safonov; poet and composer Yuliy Kim, and many others.

 Religion

-Most Russian Israelis are atheists or otherwise non-religious, although about 40,000 belong to the Russian Orthodox Church according to a recent census.
+Most Russian Israelis are atheists or otherwise non-religious, although anywhere from 56,000 to 100,000 belong to the Russian Orthodox Church.
 It is estimated that another 10,000 are practitioners of Messianic Judaism, a loose term referring to those who combine elements of Christianity with elements of Judaism and Jewish tradition.
-A significant number of Russian Israelis have also undergone conversion to Orthodox Judaism.
+About 100,000 Russian Israelis have also undergone conversion to Orthodox Judaism, most of them through the Nativ program.
+However, there are approximately 400,000 Russian Israelis with full citizenship who have not converted.